 To see more about OpenLane’s output files - check this article

-OpenLane makes a lot of use of OpenROAD.
-This is a project funded by DARPA to develop open source ASIC tooling.
+OpenLane is an open source ASIC flow built using OpenROAD.
+OpenROAD is a project funded by DARPA to develop open source ASIC tooling.

 Tom also did a presentation for OpenTapeOut.